MatthewHaas/reneth_gwas/README.md

 	mkdir -p $d
 	done
 ```
-Once that is done, you will probably notice that there is a directory called `Sample_sample_number` which is obviously a mistake.
+Once that is done, you will probably notice that there is a directory called `Sample_sample_number` which is an artefact of the code.
+I probably could change the code so that the header isn't interpreted as a sample name, but it's also super easy to just remove it after the code finishes.
 You can easily remove it with a one-liner:
 ```bash
 rm -rf Sample_sample_number
 ```